Mohamed-coder-ctrl/Mohamed-coder-ctrl/README.md

 ## 👋 Hello!
 I'm Mohamed!

 Welcome to my GitHub profile!
 I'm a senior bachelor student.
 I major in business management pathway finance. with a passion for finance and IT, and everything in between.
-I love to learn, build projects.
+I love to learn, and build projects.

  🚀 About Me
 - 🌱 I’m currently learning both Python and R for finance, and advanced Excel for finance.
 As well as Power BI for finance.